 Often when people make the decision to hire a web designer to design a professional website, they end up stalling on it because they are not sure who the best person for the job is.
 Without the expertise of being a web designer, many people feel lost as to what they should be looking for, what questions they should ask and how can they feel confident that this will be successful.
 They hear lots about business strategy, branding, design, and technology and it can be overwhelming.
 Here are some things to think about when you are evaluating web designers to hire.

 A Custom Site or Based Off of a Template

 There are two main ways that sites can be built, with a template or a custom design and build.
 Generally, I find that templated sites are better for businesses that are just starting out, don’t have specific design requirements or don’t need a lot of functionality.

 Custom sites are generally better for growing businesses as they have more of a focus on business strategy and can have an added level of branding and design.
 Custom sites are totally tailored to your business and based on your goals.
 This means that every element will be thought of and tailored to your specific business.
 When hiring a web designer, this differentiation can be a major factor for timeline, visual expectations and costs.

 When I am talking about communication, we are going much deeper than just, ‘Do you get along?’
 You need to be able to get along with the person who is working on your website, but it also deals with how you will communicate.

 Think about your own communication style, do you want weekly phone check-ins, just email, are you comfortable using a project management system?
-It is likely that each designer is going to have their own system so it is important that you can work with that system because breakdowns in communication add a lot of time to the project.
+It is likely that each web designer you could hire is going to have their own system so it is important that you can work with that system because breakdowns in communication add a lot of time to the project.

 You know yourself better than anyone if learning a new system or piece of technology is something you can’t stand, you probably aren’t going to want someone who relies on a project management system for communication.
 On the other hand, if a technical organization is something you love, then using a project management system might be a great component to the project.